 Teams who regularly reach the latter rounds of the competition over the years include Cabbage Tree Island, The mighty Moree Boomerangs, Walgett Aboriginal Connection, Toomelah Tigers, Griffith Three Ways, Bourke Warriors, Biripi Sharks, Newcastle All Blacks, Newcastle Yowies, Kempsey, Redfern All Blacks, La perouse, Narwan Eels, Mindaribba, Cec Patten-Ron Merrit memorial side & Combined Countries (Western Sydney).
 The great thing about the knockout is that you never know what each team is going to bring until the weekend begins and as many have found out it all comes down to preparation as well as organisation to bring the team together to play at their absolute hardest.

 As mentioned earlier the competition does feature a few Indigenous NRL players both past and present and this creates a chance for everyone to test themselves with the games best.
-Last years competition saw the likes of Josh Addo-Carr, Latrell Mitchell & David Fifita represent their mobs.
+Recent competitions have seen the likes of Josh Addo-Carr, Latrell Mitchell, Cody Walker, Anthony Mundine & the Fifita brothers represent their mobs.
 The only thing that will stop them from doing the same this year is if they reach the NRL grand final which is played on the same weekend.
-The grand final got in the way for Andrew Fifita last year but it didn’t stop him from dropping in to catch up with his Griffith Three Ways mob.
-Other well known regulars at the event include Greg Inglis, Jamal Idris, George Rose and even ‘The Man’ Anthony Mundine.
+The grand final got in the way for Andrew Fifita in 2016 but it didn’t stop him from dropping in to catch up with his Griffith Three Ways mob.
+In 2017, Addo-Carr missed out on the knockout because of the Grand final while Andrew Fifita was back playing for Griffith 3 ways who went down to the Yowies in the final.
+Other well known regulars at the event include Greg Inglis, James Roberts, Timana Tahu, Jamal Idris, & George Rose.

 The Koori Knockouts official name is actually ‘The NSW Aboriginal Rugby League Knockout’.
 Teams represent different areas of NSW however teams can select players who may not come from that specific area (The only firm criteria is that the players are Indigenous).
 For example Ben Barba who hails from Mackay played for Walgett back in 2010.
-The event is covered closely by NITV who run a live stream via their SBS website for the Friday games and they televise the Saturday, Sunday and Monday games on NITV.
+The event is covered closely by NITV who run a live stream via their SBS website for the Friday games and this year they will televise the Sunday and Monday games live on NITV.
 There are always more than one game happening at the same time and it is currently impossible for NITV to televise all games but we are praying for the day to come when we can press that little red button on the remote to find our favourite team.